The Learning Evaluation Center at Havern School Assessment Team

 The Learning Evaluation Center at Havern School brings together a first-rate team of professionals.
 With 98 years of combined experience of assessing and providing services to children from birth to 18 years old, the team works together to provide families with comprehensive educational assessments, producing a cohesive and thorough report with results and recommendations.

-Maggie Bronson, M.S.
-OTR/L
+Maggie Bronson, M.S., OTR/L

-Dana Fowler, M.S., CCC-SLP
+Dana Green, M.S., CCC-SLP

-Dana Fowler obtained her Bachelor of Science in Communication Disorders and her Master of Science in Speech and Language Pathology from the University of Wyoming.
+Dana Green obtained her Bachelor of Science in Communication Disorders and her Master of Science in Speech and Language Pathology from the University of Wyoming.
 Dana has four years experience assessing and providing services to school-age children and two years assessing and providing services to children ages birth to five years old.
 Currently, Dana is a speech and language therapist at Havern School.
 Dana has a Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language and Hearing Association and a Colorado state license through the Colorado Department of Regulatory Agencies (DORA).
 She is also a licensed Professional Service Provider through the Colorado Department of Education.

-Courtney Tolinski, Ph.D., NCSP
+Courtney Tolinski, Ph.D., LP, NCSP